IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ## 3. Upload images to IBM Cloud Container Registry

+A certified Operator would have followig images:

+* Operator Image
+* Application Container Image(s)
+* Operator Bundle Image

-To onboard your operator onto **IBM Cloud Catalog**, your Application Image(s) and Operator Image have to be uploaded to the ibmcloud container registry.
+To onboard your operator onto **IBM Cloud Catalog**, your **Application Image(s)** and **Operator Image** have to be uploaded to the ibmcloud container registry.

-**NOTE**: It is required that the Operator Image is uploaded to a container Registry Namespace for which a **READ** API key can be created.
+**NOTE**: It is required that the Operator Image is uploaded to a container Registry Namespace for which a **READ** API key can be created and shared during Operator Onboarding process.
 Please note that this requirement is ONLY for Operator Image.

 Please follow the steps in this [Quick start](https://cloud.ibm.com/registry/start) guide to get started.